notes from the rust belt

 Though there are no traces of people a human presence can be detected not only by the enormous man-made structures themselves but by the plethora of human detritus: diggers, shovels, signs, graffiti.

 But mostly it’s the compelling synthesis of mood, light and texture that makes these works into cinematic set pieces, the artificial lighting juxtaposed with trees, grass and mounds of earth also serve to remind us of the uncomfortable relationship between industry and

 the landscapes it scars and destroys.

-“There is this rule for photography, that you should reduce a scene and composition to the bare essential,” says Markus Lehr.
+“There is this rule for photography, that you should reduce a scene and composition to the essential,” says Markus Lehr.
 “I am trying to do the opposite – showing it in the context.”